StatResp/smart-comp_IncidentPrediction/README.md

-The data used in this study is proprietary, but we release a synthesized example dataset (in the **sample/data** folder) to demonstrate the expected data format.
+**anonymous_df.pkl**: The data used in this study is proprietary, but we release a synthesized example dataset (in the **sample/data** folder) to demonstrate the expected data format.
 The data is formatted as a csv document; each row represents the features and incident counts for a 4 hour time window at a particular road segment.
 The specific feature names are detailed on the link provided.